RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 Also, you should probably NOT specify wildcard matches on slots of many of the built in intents, such as date or number - this will likely not end well and it doesn't make sense.
 For this reason, parsing ignores these flags at this time on these slot types.
+Parsing will also ignore SOUNDEX_MATCH on non-custom slot types (though this may be added in the future for some built in types).

 In the future there will be other flags added, possibly specific to particular built in slot types (e.g. I may add a flag to return only the female first names from the AMAZON.US_FIRST_NAME type slot or numeric values within